splynx/docs/files/en/support_tickets_messages/sms_messages/sms_messages.md

 ![Send message](./send_message.png)

-If you click on Send as test  the window will pop-up, where customer's Phone number have to be entered.
+If you click on 'Send as test'  the window will pop-up, where customer's Phone number has to be entered.

 ![Pop-up](./pop_up.png)